shawenyao/jekyll-now/_posts/2020-05-24-Fossil-Completionists-Guidebook.md

 First things first, there are a few important facts to keep in mind before we get started:
 * for tractability, it is assumed that each fossil has an equal chance of being dug up (comment below if you disagree!)
 * 4 fossils can be found on any given day
-* there are 73 unique fossils in total to add to Blather's exhibition
+* there are 73 unique fossils in total to add to the museum's collection

 ## Numerical Solution